 • Difficulty in disaggregating information between land and sea

-Overall, with respect to data and information gaps, the issue for MSP authorities is not so much about data issues but more about aggregated data issues.
-In other words, it is not so much about what data but more how to aggregate and interpret the data in order to acquire the information needed by the planner.
+Overall, with respect to data and information gaps, the challenge for MSP authorities is not so much about what data but more how to aggregate and interpret the data in order to acquire the information needed by the planner.
 Further insight into specific data and information gaps are likely to be identified as part of the EMODnet Sea-basin Checkpoints where the availability and adequacy of marine data to meet different commercial and policy challenges is being evaluated.

 What data infrastructure have been made/used ?

-A systematic analysis of data infrastructures across European sea basins was carried out as part of the Data Study, in order to identify the scope and potential relevance of existing data infrastructures to MSP processes.
-The focus was on European and National level systems which are operational (i.e. regularly updated and maintained).
+A systematic analysis of data infrastructures across European sea basins was carried out as part of the Data Study in order to identify the scope and potential relevance of existing data infrastructures to MSP processes.
+The focus was on European and national level systems which are operational (i.e. regularly updated and maintained).
 Themes and sub-themes adopted from the MMO Evidence Strategy 2015 – 2020 were used to establish the scope of the data infrastructure with respect to providing relevant data for MSP purposes.
-A total of 60 data infrastructures that potentially address one or more of the above MSP process themes have been identified so far.
+A total of 60 data infrastructures potentially addressing one or more of the above MSP process themes have so far been identified.
 Among these, a broad coverage of different types of data infrastructures across the different sea basins was found, with data portals being at the forefront, followed by GIS mapping tools and information services.

 What are some assessment tools that have been used for MSP?

-In various completed projects assessment tools were called for to support the interpretation of information and building of evidence for MSP (Table 1).
-However, only in some instances, assessment tools were actually developed and/or applied throughout the course of a project.
-Most notably within the currently ongoing BalticLINes and NorthSEE projects, which are implemented by the MSP authorities around the Baltic and North Sea countries, project partners work towards further developing the current 'MSP Challenge' game (which has so far mainly been used to raise awareness of stakeholders towards the overall MSP dimension as well as for educational purposes) into a 'simulation tool', which shall assist MS Planners as well as sectors to visualise the spatial dimension of future trends and developments as well as sea-basin wide planning issues - and thus potentially provide support for future planning decisions to be taken by the respective EU Member States.
+In various completed projects, assessment tools were called for to support the interpretation of information and building of evidence for MSP (Table 1).
+However, only in some instances were assessment tools actually developed and/or applied throughout the course of a project.
+Most notably within the currently ongoing BalticLINes and NorthSEE projects, which are implemented by the MSP authorities around the Baltic and North Sea countries, project partners work towards further developing the current 'MSP Challenge' game.
+This has so far been used mainly to raise awareness among stakeholders of the overall MSP dimension as well as for educational purposes.
+Within the projects, it is being developed into a 'simulation tool', which shall assist MS Planners as well as sectors in visualising the spatial dimension of future trends and developments as well as sea-basin wide planning issues - and thus potentially provide support for future planning decisions to be taken by the respective EU Member States.